midlantica/LovelyBunchOfCoconuts/content/quotes/when-the-people-find-they-can-vote-themselves-money.md

 ---
-title: "When the people find they can vote themselves money"
+title: 'When the people find they can vote themselves money'
 ---

 ## "When the people find they can vote themselves money, that will herald the end of the republic."